BOM (drug)

-BOM, also known as 3,4,5,β-tetramethoxyphenethylamine or as β-methoxymescaline, is a drug of the phenethylamine, scaline, and BOx families.
+BOM, also known as 3,4,5,β-tetramethoxyphenethylamine or as β-methoxymescaline, is a psychoactive drug of the phenethylamine, scaline, and BOx families related to mescaline.
 It is the β-methoxy derivative of mescaline.

 Use and effects

 In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists BOM's dose as greater than 200 mg orally and its duration as unknown.
 Some indications of threshold central effects were observed at doses of 120 and 180 mg orally, but higher doses were not explored.
-BOx drugs are known to be less potent than their non-β-substituted counterparts, so BOM might be active in the range of 200 to 400 mg orally, but this remains unknown.
+BOx drugs are known to be less potent than their non-β-substituted counterparts, so BOM might be active in the range of 200 to 400 mg orally according to Shulgin, but this remains unknown.

 Chemistry

 Synthesis

 The chemical synthesis of BOM has been described.

 Analogues

-Analogues of BOM include β-hydroxymescaline (β-HOM), BOH (β-methoxy-MDPEA), BOD (β-methoxy-2C-D), and DME (β-hydroxy-3,4-DMPEA), among others.
+Analogues of BOM include β-hydroxymescaline (β-HOM; mescalol), BOH (β-methoxy-MDPEA), BOD (β-methoxy-2C-D), and DME (β-hydroxy-3,4-DMPEA), among others.